Hans Georg Borst: Life and career

 Borst was born in Munich, the son of pathologist Max Borst.
-After preclinical studies at Ludwig Maximilian University, he received a stipend to Harvard Medical School, where he earned an MD in 1953, and then trained at Stanford Hospital and at the Harvard School of Public Health.
+After preclinical studies at LMU Munich, he received a stipend to Harvard Medical School, where he earned an MD in 1953, and then trained at Stanford Hospital and at the Harvard School of Public Health.
 Returning to Germany, he worked with Rudolf Zenker in Marburg and Munich before moving in 1968 to the MHH, where he led the Department of Thoracic, Cardiac and Vascular Surgery from 1972 until his retirement in 1996.

 At MHH, Borst helped build the centre for surgery on a departmental model and oversaw the growth of advanced cardiac and aortic surgery.
 In 1983 his team performed MHH’s first heart transplantation, and in 1987 MHH carried out its first bilateral lung transplantation in the German-speaking world, helping establish the institution as a European leader in thoracic organ transplantation.

 Borst died on 8 September 2022 at the age of 94.